Skip to main content

 In addition to the research and technology goals, OPTOMICS places special attention to the ethical needs and implications of the work performed and further aims at exemplary project management, human measurements, dissemination and communication activities and updating an adept exploitation plan for the Digital Twin developed.

-During the first 12 months (RP1) of the project, the main focus of the work were centered on preparing for the start of the clinical trials, which will take place at TUM and UTARTU.
+During the first 30 months (RP1-RP2) of the project, the main focus of the work were centered on preparing for the start of the clinical trials, which will take place at TUM and UTARTU.
 This included the following important steps:

 1. Design of the study including the clinical procedures and sampling protocols, data management and transfer, quality control and dynamic imaging algorithms, and data protection and handling procedures; and

-2. Subsequent preparation and submission of ethics protocols, including (in addition to the study design) patient questionnaires, informed consent forms, and Medical Device Regulation (MDR) documentation for the RSOM for both clinical sites;
+2. Subsequent preparation and submission of ethics protocols, including (in addition to the study design) patient questionnaires, informed consent forms, specialized training by clinicians, and Medical Device Regulation (MDR) documentation for the RSOM for both clinical sites;

-4. Addition of an external Ethics Expert and hosting of an Ethics Workshop to ensure that all ethics, especially those concerning data protection, are understood by the Consortium;
+4. Close work with an external Ethics Expert to ensure that all ethics, especially those concerning data protection and potential implications of project results, are understood, discussed and complied with by the Consortium;

 5. Design and implementation of the structure and data access procedures of the central database;